What Is A 12-Step Program?

 Popularity

 12-step programs are some of the most popular and common recovery programs across the globe.
-These programs have expanded to include over 300 different categories of addiction and habitual behaviors.
+These programs have expanded to include more than 300 different categories of addiction and habitual behaviors.
 Consequently, they are available in virtually every country in the world.

 How We Can Help